sicktastic/dotfiles/README.md

-dotfiles
+My dotfiles
 ========
 These are my dotfiles.
-It's not perfect and it is always evolving.
+It's not perfect and it will continue to evolve.
 I use iTerm, Tmux and Vim for my Rails development.
 I use sublime for Salesforce development, and Xcode for iOS development.